ajiteshgpt/Indian-sign-language-to-txt-and-speech-/README.md

 🎮 How to Use

-Show gesture A, C, or T to the camera.
+Show gesture like A, C, or T to the camera.

 Recognized letter will appear in text box.